Fulvestrant—Another Option for Breast Cancer Treatment

 - Are allergic to any of the ingredients

-Tell your doctor about any medicines, including over-the-counter medicines and herbs and supplements, before starting fulvestrant.
+Tell your doctor about any medications, including over-the-counter medications and herbs and supplements, before starting fulvestrant.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.